-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+There will be face to face lectures which are recorded for online reference which will be supported by weekly release of both course notes and slides.
+Additional video material online will be accessible through hyperlinks on the slide packs.
 Students may also have the opportunity to engage with online versions of sessions delivered on-campus